US appeals court: Another conflict in New Orleans courts

-NEW ORLEANS (AP) - A federal appeals court says a state magistrate judge in New Orleans has a conflict of interest when he sets bail for criminal defendants because bail money helps fund court operations.

-Thursday’s ruling marks the second time in a week that the 5th U.S. Circuit Court of Appeals has found an unconstitutional conflict at the state criminal district court in New Orleans.
+NEW ORLEANS (AP) - A state magistrate judge in New Orleans has a conflict of interest when he sets bail for criminal defendants because bail fees help fund court operations, a federal appeals court said Thursday - the second time in a week it has found such a conflict in New Orleans courts.

+The ruling was in response to an appeal filed by Orleans Parish Criminal District Court Magistrate Judge Harry Cantrell - often the first court official to preside over a newly arrested defendant’s case, and the one who initially sets bond.

+A three-judge panel of the 5th U.S. Circuit Court of Appeal rejected Cantrell’s appeal and upheld a lower court finding that there was a conflict because fees collected as part of bail go to a judicial expense fund.

+The lower court’s ruling came in response to a lawsuit filed by two state criminal defendants, one of whom was jailed for two weeks until money for a bail bond was raised, and another who was never able to come up with the money and stayed in jail for a month.

+“Because he must manage his chambers to perform the judicial tasks the voters elected him to do, Judge Cantrell has a direct and personal interest in the fiscal health of the public institution that benefits from the fees his court generates and that he also helps allocate,” Judge Gregg Costa wrote for the appeals panel.
+The bond fees, the opinion said, contribute between 20% and 25% of the amount spent by the court in recent years.

-Last Friday, a 5th Circuit panel said the court’s judges have a conflict of interest when they are faced with deciding whether some defendants are able to pay fines and fees that partially fund their court’s expenses.
+Last Friday, a separate 5th Circuit panel said the district court judges who hear cases and preside over trials have a conflict of interest when they are faced with deciding whether some defendants are able to pay fines and fees that partially fund their court’s expenses.
+That decision was in response to a lawsuit filed by criminal defendants who accused the New Orleans-based court of operating what amounted to a debtors’ prison.

-Thursday’s ruling says Magistrate Judge Harry Cantrell, who is tasked with setting bail for arrestees, also has a conflict because a portion of bail money goes to a judicial expense fund.
+Eric Foley, attorney for the Roderick and Solange MacArthur Justice Center, said Thursday’s ruling upheld a “common sense decision” in the bail case.

+“It is past time for money to be eliminated from the Orleans Criminal District Court’s consideration of pretrial release of presumptively innocent people,” Foley said in an emailed statement.

 Sign up for Daily Newsletters